yohman/22S-DH151/Weeks/Week02/Lab/readme.md

 ## Developer's tools

-Open the developer's tools (ctrl-shift-i) and select the console tab.
+Open the developer's tools (command-option-i) and select the console tab.

 Enter the following javascript code (feel free to change the message):